cabforum/servercert/docs/EVG.md

    A.  **Legal Existence**: Verify that the Applicant is a legally recognized International Organization Entity.
    B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
-   C.  **Registration Number**: The CA MUST attempt to obtain the Applicant's date of formation, or the identifier for the legislative act that created the International Organization Entity.
-In circumstances where this information is not available, the CA MUST enter appropriate language to indicate that the Subject is an International Organization Entity.
+   C.  **Registration Number**: Attempt to obtain the Applicant's date of formation.

 ##### 3.2.2.2.2 Acceptable Method of Verification